rynssnjn/Pokedex-SwiftUI/README.md

 Sample application using SwiftUI.

-This is the same with the [Pokedex App](https://github.com/rynssnjn/Pokedex) I previously did, but the difference is that this implemented using SwiftUI and not implemented into Coordinator Pattern.
+This is the same with the [Pokedex App](https://github.com/rynssnjn/Pokedex) I previously did, but the difference is that this is implemented using SwiftUI and not implemented into Coordinator Pattern.

 Requests data from [PokeApi](https://pokeapi.co)